NJIT-Highlander-Racing-Electrical/CAN-Bus/README.md

 * Far easier to update CAN-Bus functions system-wide (just download most up-to-date library)
 * Enables every subsystem to have access to all data variables

+There is only one step for a subsystem to become CAN-enabled.
+The subsystem will call setupCAN(<SubsystemName>) in the standard Arduino setup() function.
+After that, CAN will be set up and configured with default parameters unless a subsystem requires a specific configuration.
+Messages will be sent at regular intervals that can be defined within the CAN driver.
+Global variables are used for all CAN-related data so that the subsystem can read the most up-to-date values whenever required.
+For data to be sent, the subsystem will update the value of its data variable and the CAN driver will send this out upon the next transmission.
+By passing through the subsystem name in setupCAN(), the driver will only send out the data corresponding to that subsystem's sensors.

 ## What is CAN-Bus?